hashicorp/terraform/website/source/docs/enterprise/artifacts/managing-versions.html.md

     }

-It's recommended to use versions, instead of builds, as it will be easier to track within Atlas and when building outside of the Atlas environment.
+It's recommended to use versions, instead of builds, as it will be easier to track when building outside of the Terraform Enterprise environment.